Everything you need to know about applying for Graduate Admission at The Seattle School

 Transcripts: Submit requests for official transcript from any post-secondary institutions where you received a degree or completed coursework.

-Curriculum Vitae: A CV is similar to a résumé, but with more detail about your background and skills.
+Curriculum Vitae & Photo: A CV is similar to a résumé, but with more detail about your background and skills.
 If you need some help getting started, you can download a CV template here.
 Please save the final version in a .pdf format with the title “Your Name – CV” and submit by email to email@example.com.
+Please also submit a photo with your CV (we would love to put a face to your name).

 Step 3: Write two essays